 After your session you may begin to notice subtle changes and improvements over the week.
 Some have immediate overnight changes.
 Some my experience an increase in symptoms before relief.
 Some may feel "table drunk" right after a session.
 Each body responds to the work differently and it's important to take the time to let your body self correct.
 After each session it's important to be kind to yourself, drink plenty or water, eat a good meal, and get some rest.

 So How Come it Doesn't Feel Like you Did Anything?
-Because we are so used to the immediate gratification of a Massage or instant relief from a Chiropractic adjustment your first session of CST may be a bit underwhelming.
+Because we are so used to the immediate gratification of a massage or instant relief from a Chiropractic adjustment your first session of CST may be a bit underwhelming.
 Although the sessions are extremely relaxing and you leave feeling well cared for you may be wondering what exactly was done.
 CST works very deep within the body so it's important that the work is done very gently and because we are working with the body's natural movements it may feel that there wasn't much "work" done.
-However from the perspective of the CS Therapist we know just what was released and the level of work done (and I will always be happy to share what was found and worked on during your session) and it can be a lot!!!!
+However from the perspective of the CranioSacral Therapist we know just what was released and the level of work done (and I will always be happy to share what was found and worked on during your session) and it can be a lot!!!!
 It takes time for the body to digest that new information and incorporate it but as you walk out of your CST session your body is continuing to self correct and it may take a few days to noticing the changes.

 So How Can it Help Me?
 Essentially if you've got a body you can benefit from CranioSacral Therapy.
-There are a few contraindications where CST is not advisable but that is where blended Reiki treatments come in.
+There are a few contraindications where CST is not advisable but that is where Reiki treatments come in.

 Because we're working with the brain and nervous system and the body's tissues just about everything can be treated with CST.
 In particular it is especially good in treating nervous system disorders, chronic pain, headaches and migraines, TMJ, autism symptoms, ADD/ADHD, learning disorders, speech issues, injury recovery, traumatic brain injury, PTSD, anxiety, depression, motor-coordination impairments, spinal cord injuries, scoliosis, orthopedic problems, fibromyalgia, chronic fatigue, and post concussion syndrome.
 There is even documentation of CST helping Coma patients recover.